The magnificent discovery and exploration wine tour to New Zealand!

 Early evening we check in at our hotel in Christchurch, Crowne Plaza Hotel.
 Christchurch is the biggest city on the South Island.
 Some of the buildings that were destroyed during the earthquakes in 2010 and 2011 are being rebuilt, including the cathedral that was built between 1864 and 1904.

-Day 12, Friday, 22 March — Christchurch to Mount Cook, glaciers and stargazing
+Day 12, Friday, March 20 — Christchurch to Mount Cook, the Southern Alps and glaciers

 Today we take a little break from wine tasting (though not from wine drinking).
 We have a long and exciting day in front of us and we will start quite early from the hotel.